corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-tear-offs.md

 # Defining transaction tear-offs

+This tutorial will take you through the steps involved in defining a transaction tear-off.

+## Introduction

+A transaction tear-off is a form of filtered transaction, in which the transaction proposer(s) uses a nested Merkle tree approach to “tear off” any parts of the transaction that the oracle/notary doesn’t need to see before presenting it to them for signing.
+Transaction tear-offs are used to hide transaction components for privacy purposes.
+With a transaction tear-off, oracles and non-validating notaries can only see their “related” transaction components, but not the full transaction details.

+## Filtering the transaction fields

 Suppose we want to construct a transaction that includes commands containing interest rate fix data as in [Writing oracle services](oracles.md).
 Before sending the transaction to the oracle to obtain its signature, we need to filter out every part of the transaction except for the `Fix` commands.